e-marchand/MyPMHDI/README.md

 ## as component

-download this project in a sibling folder of your base
+download this project in same parent folder of your base

 then create into your project a file named `Project/Sources/dependencies.json` with content